val7304/flashcards/readme_ci.md

 ### **prod profile:**

 The `prod` profile is activated automatically when the application is started manually or inside Docker.
-The `prod` profile is activated automatically by default (`spring.profiles.active=prod`) when the application is started

 This profile is not used during CI tests, ensuring strict separation between test and production-like execution.
 Designed for: